scottpdawson/scottpdawson/posts/musing/ski-racing-weekend-killington-world-cup.md

 description: "The Killington World Cup race would be a relatively short drive for us, between 5 and 6 hours, and a chance for the kids to see some of the icons of their sport."
 ---

-It was a nice summer morning on June 28th when I saw the news hit Twitter.
+It was a nice summer morning on June 28th when I saw the news hit.
 Killington would host the first World Cup ski race in the East in 25 years!
 I dashed a quick note off to Amy, knowing that we’d make this happen if we could.
 The Killington World Cup race would be a relatively short drive for us, between 5 and 6 hours, and the chance for the kids to see some of the icons of their sport?
 Well, that would not be something to miss.

 ## The Beginning of Our Ski Racing